Black-body radiation: Effective temperature of Earth

 This is the temperature of the Earth if it radiated as a perfect black body in the infrared, assuming an unchanging albedo and ignoring greenhouse effects (which can raise the surface temperature of a body above what it would be if it were a perfect black body in all spectrums).
 The Earth in fact radiates not quite as a perfect black body in the infrared which will raise the estimated temperature a few degrees above the effective temperature.
 If we wish to estimate what the temperature of the Earth would be if it had no atmosphere, then we could take the albedo and emissivity of the Moon as a good estimate.
 The albedo and emissivity of the Moon are about 0.1054 and 0.95 respectively, yielding an estimated temperature of about 1.36 °C.

 Estimates of the Earth's average albedo vary in the range 0.3–0.4, resulting in different estimated effective temperatures.
 Estimates are often based on the solar constant (total insolation power density) rather than the temperature, size, and distance of the Sun.
 For example, using 0.4 for albedo, and an insolation of 1400 W m^{−2}, one obtains an effective temperature of about 245 K.

 Similarly using albedo 0.3 and solar constant of 1372 W m^{−2}, one obtains an effective temperature of 255 K.

 Cosmology

-The cosmic microwave background radiation observed today is the most perfect blackbody radiation ever observed in nature, with a temperature of about 2.7 K. It is a "snapshot" of the radiation at the time of decoupling between matter and radiation in the early universe.
+The cosmic microwave background radiation observed today is the most perfect black-body radiation ever observed in nature, with a temperature of about 2.7 K. It is a "snapshot" of the radiation at the time of decoupling between matter and radiation in the early universe.
 Prior to this time, most matter in the universe was in the form of an ionized plasma in thermal, though not full thermodynamic, equilibrium with radiation.

 At very high temperatures (above 10^{10} K; such temperatures existed in the very early universe), where the thermal motion separates protons and neutrons in spite of the strong nuclear forces, electron-positron pairs appear and disappear spontaneously and are in thermal equilibrium with electromagnetic radiation.
 These particles form a part of the black body spectrum, in addition to the electromagnetic radiation.